-3. Have your Director of IT (or someone suitably senior) write a brief letter of authorisation along the lines of
+3. Have your Director of IT (or someone suitably senior) write a brief letter of authorisation, on corporate headed paper, along the lines of

 "Dear Sir/Madam,

 Re: Govroam

 Please accept this letter as authority of behalf of <insert institution here> for the provision of the Govroam service over our network infrastructure as a Visited Only site.